varun-wahi/varun-wahi/README.md

 # 💫 About Me:
-🔭 I’m currently working on LeafNotes<br><br>🌱 Sharing my coding journey, mainly consisting of Flutter, Java, and Python<br><br>👨‍💻 All of my App dev related projects are available at Portfolio<br><br>📫 How to reach me wahivarun02@gmail.com
+🔭 I’m currently working on LeafNotes<br><br>🌱 Sharing my coding journey, mainly consisting of Flutter, MEFN Stack, and Python (Machine Learning)<br><br>👨‍💻 All of my App dev related projects are available at Portfolio<br><br>📫 How to reach me wahivarun02@gmail.com

 ## 🌐 Socials: